NASA says its asteroid defense test was a success

 After the DART spacecraft made impact two weeks ago, that orbit has shortened to 11 hours, 23 minutes: a 32-minute change.

-"This is a watershed moment for defense," said NASA Administrator Bill Nelson.
+"This is a watershed moment for defense," NASA Administrator Bill Nelson said on Tuesday.
 "This mission shows that NASA is trying to be ready for whatever the universe throws at us."

 The two asteroids pose no threat to Earth, but the test is proof of concept that if another asteroid does appear headed in Earth's direction, scientists have a way of pushing it off course.